Pangloss Collection: History

 The collection was initially called the LACITO Archive.
 The project originated in 1996 from the collaboration of Boyd Michailovsky, linguist at LACITO, with John B. Lowe, engineer; they were later joined by Michel Jacobson, engineer, who developed some tools for the project, and brought it online.

 The purpose of the archive was “to conserve, and to make available for research, recorded and transcribed oral traditions and other linguistic materials in (mainly) unwritten languages, giving simultaneous access to sound recordings and text annotation.”
 The earliest archived corpora in the collection were languages from Nepal, from New Caledonia, from eastern Africa and French Guiana.

 The archive has grown steadily since the early 2000s, incorporating corpora from various linguists, whether members of LACITO or not.
 In 2009, the archive had 200 recordings in 45 languages.
-In 2014, the (newly renamed) Pangloss Collection had recordings in 70 languages.

-As of April 2021, the Pangloss archive contains recordings in 196 languages, totalling 780 hours of audio and video recordings.
+In 2014, the (newly renamed) Pangloss Collection had recordings in 70 languages.In April 2021, the archive contained files in 196 languages and dialects, totalling 780 hours of audio and video recordings.
+As of 2024, the archive claimed “1,180 hours of audio and video recordings in about 200 languages spoken in forty-three countries”.